nimaid/mri2stl/README.md

   * `smooth` if smoothed
   * `raw` if smoothing failed

-You can test the program by running the following command:

-`dicom2stl test_scan.zip`
+An example command, to convert the included `DICOM` test scan into a surface brain model, would be `dicom2stl test_scan.zip`.

-This will take quite a few hours to complete (anywhere from 8 hours to a couple days depending).
+Converting your brain will take quite a few hours to complete (anywhere from 8 hours to a couple days, depending).
 I recommend you configure your Docker daemon to use most if not all of your CPU's cores.

-If you want to use your own file, use the `Upload` button left of the `New` button.
-After selecting the file, it will prompt you again in the file browser, click the blue `Upload` button.
+The conversion process will attempt to run a boolean union on the cortical and subcortical models.
+If this cannot be done, the meshes are simply concatenated.
+Both should be read the same to a 3D printer, but the boolean union actually makes everything a single mesh if it succeeds.

 To download files, tick the box left of the item in question, then click the `Download` button which appears in the upper left.